Read Existentialism with voice, context, and method in the same frame.

 Prompt 1: Provide a general description of the philosophical school of Existentialism.

-The central claim is this: Existentialism is a philosophical movement that emphasizes individual freedom, choice, and existence.
+In plain terms: Existentialism is a philosophical movement that emphasizes individual freedom, choice, and existence.

 There’s no universal meaning or purpose to life.
 Each individual is free to create their own meaning and purpose.